Samoftheforrest/follow-the-leader/README.md

 ### Movement Functionality
 **As a user, I would like to be able to play the game using either using a keyboard or mouse/mobile clicks.**
 - **Plan**
-When the game begins, the user should either be able to move using the keyboard's arrow keys or by clicking one of the squares next to the square that they are currently on.
+When the game begins, the user should either be able to move using the keyboard's arrow keys or by clicking one of the squares next to the square that they are currently on (dependent on screen size).

 - **Implementation**
-For the keyboard functionality, there is an event listener attached to the body containing an if statement that determines which key has been pressed and to where the player should move (based on the `currentPosition`) variable.
-I have also added logic that adds a click event listener to the squares currently surrounding the player, which when clicked on, updates the player's current position to the square clicked on.
+On desktop, there is an event listener attached to the body containing an if statement that determines which key has been pressed and to where the player should move (based on the `currentPosition`) variable.
+On smaller screens, I have added logic that adds a click event listener to the squares currently surrounding the player, which when clicked on, updates the player's current position to the square clicked on.

 - **Test**
 For both the keyboard and click movement, I will move the player from one side of the board to the other - and discern whether the movement is working appropriately.